The complex hyperbolic form as a Weil-Petersson form: Some analytic results

 and $H_2(0) = 0$.
 Set $g(\xi) \coloneqq h_2(1/\xi) \xi^2/\bar{\xi}^2$.
 Then $g \in \rL^p(\Delta)$ due to the assumption on $h$.
 As a result, we can apply Lemma~\ref{lm:int} to $g$ and conclude that $H_2(z)$ is locally $(1-2/p)-$H\"older continuous on $\bC - \aset{0}$.
 At the same time, for $z$ in a small neighborhood of the origin, we have

 which implies that $H_2(z)$ is a continuous function on $\bC$.
 Here and in the following, the estimate constants $C_i$ may depend on $\norm{g}_{\rL^p(\Delta)}$.

-To further show that $H_2$ is also H\"older continuous near a neighborhood of the origin and has the required asymptotic property, we need some calculations.
+The next step is to show that $H_2$ is also H\"older continuous near a neighborhood of the origin and has the desired asymptotic property.
+We need some calculations.
 Choose $w_m$ with $0< |w_m| \le \epsilon < 1$, $m = 1,2$.
 Therefore, we have

 The calculation like (\ref{eq:est-r1}) also holds for the other two terms in $R(\xi,1/z)$.
 Hence,

 Meanwhile, by Lemma~\ref{lm:int}, for $0< |z| \le \epsilon$, we have

 By (\ref{eq:est-r}) and (\ref{eq:est-r2}),